edwardcrichton/ox-terms-js-date/README.md

 %M - month of the year, not zero padded e.g. 1
 %EEEE - full name of the day of the week e.g. Monday
 %EEE - shorter name of the day of the week e.g. Mon
-%ww - day of week number 1-7 (sun-sat)
+%ww - day of week number 01-07 (sun-sat)
-%w - day of week number, one digit
+%w - day of week number, one digit 1-7 (sun-sat)
 %tww - week in term, two digits
 %tw - week in term, one digit
-%tttt - name of the term
+%tttt - name of the term e.g. Michaelmas, Hilary, Trinity
-%tt - two letter abbreviation of the term
+%tt - two letter abbreviation of the term e.g. MT, HT, TT
-%tn - the term number 1,2 or 3
+%tn - the term number 1,2 or 3; or vacation number 1.5, 2.5 or 3.5
-%t one letter abbreviation of the term
+%t one letter abbreviation of the term or vacation e.g. M,H,T,C,E,L
+%vt - The word 'Term' or 'Vacation'
 %dd two digit day of the month e.g. 03
 %d day of the month, not zero padded e.g. 3
-%o the ordinal of the day e.g. st nd rd th
+%o the ordinal of the day of the month e.g. st nd rd th
 ```

 ```
 new Date().format("%acsyyyy/%aceyy"); // 2018/19
 new Date().format("0%tnACYR%acsyyyy"); // 02ACYR2018
 new Date().format("%tt%yy"); // MT2015
-new Date().format("%EEEE, Week %tw of %tttt Term %yyyy"); // Monday, Week 1 of Michaelmas Term 2015 new Date().format("%d%o %MMMM %yyyy"); // 19th January 2015
+new Date().format("%EEEE, Week %tw of %tttt %vt %yyyy"); // Monday, Week 1 of Michaelmas Term 2015 new Date().format("%d%o %MMMM %yyyy"); // 19th January 2015
 ```